Rank (linear algebra): Rank from row echelon forms

 can be put in reduced row-echelon form by using the following elementary row operations:

-The final matrix (in row echelon form) has two non-zero rows and thus the rank of matrix A is 2.
+The final matrix (in reduced row echelon form) has two non-zero rows and thus the rank of matrix A is 2.

 Computation

 When applied to floating point computations on computers, basic Gaussian elimination (LU decomposition) can be unreliable, and a rank-revealing decomposition should be used instead.
-An effective alternative is the singular value decomposition (SVD), but there are other less expensive choices, such as QR decomposition with pivoting (so-called rank-revealing QR factorization), which are still more numerically robust than Gaussian elimination.
+An effective alternative is the singular value decomposition (SVD), but there are other less computationally expensive choices, such as QR decomposition with pivoting (so-called rank-revealing QR factorization), which are still more numerically robust than Gaussian elimination.
 Numerical determination of rank requires a criterion for deciding when a value, such as a singular value from the SVD, should be treated as zero, a practical choice which depends on both the matrix and the application.